 You might even see some circus performers doing a balancing act on swings from an elephant’s trunk!

 Pluto is waving toward the end, wearing a fabulous star medal!

 Goofy is usually not far behind.

-Chip & Dale tend to make an appearance.
+Chip and Dale tend to make an appearance.
 I’m not sure which one is which, but it’s something about the nose.
 One has a red nose and one black to differentiate.

 Mickey and Minnie round things out at the end by blowing kisses and waving to the crowd.
-Tucked safely in Mickey’s airship as they float along the route.
+The pair are tucked safely in Mickey’s Airship as they float along the route.

 They are escorted by a few performers as well!

 Here is a quick video of the parade headed down Disney’s World’s Main Street USA.

 Final Thoughts on the Festival of Fantasy Parade

-Hopefully, this has been enough to solidify your decision to make the Festival of Fantasy parade a must-do on your Walt Disney World vacation.
+Hopefully, this photo post helped solidify your decision to make the Festival of Fantasy Parade a must-do on your Walt Disney World vacation.

-If not, Ariel sent a message below directly warning everyone not to swim with the tide and to head on over to the parade route at Magic Kingdom on your visit.
+If not, Ariel sent a message warning everyone not to swim with the tide but to head to the parade route at Magic Kingdom on their visit.

-If you’re planning a Disney World vacation, you might like to check out some of our resources like the list Walt Disney World Resorts.
-That article gives a brief overview of every resort at Disney.
+If you’re planning a Walt Disney World vacation, you might like to check out some of our resources, like the list of Walt Disney World Resorts.

-For planning dining reservations, we have a full list of our Disney restaurant reviews available.
+For planning dining reservations, we have a full list of Disney restaurant reviews.
 Usually, we recommend planning at least one Disney World character dining meal and a Disney signature dining reservation.

-If you plan to meet characters in the parks, I keep an updated list of Disney World Characters here.
-That article links to every character meet available in each of the four parks.
+If you plan to meet characters in the parks, I keep an updated list of Disney World Characters.
+That article links to every character meet available in the four parks.